drnsmith/drnsmith.github.io/content/projects/Project16/Project16.md

 By combining CNN-based feature extraction with statistical analysis, this study bridges the gap between high-performance AI models and their clinical applicability.
 These techniques not only enhance interpretability but also provide actionable insights, paving the way for more transparent and reliable AI-driven diagnostics.

-# PART 4.
-Deploying AI Models for Breast Cancer Diagnosis: Challenges and Solutions Description
+# Part 4.
+Deploying AI Models for Breast Cancer Diagnosis

 Deploying AI models for clinical use, particularly in breast cancer diagnosis, is a multi-faceted challenge.
 My project on the BreakHis dataset highlighted several computational and practical hurdles, such as optimising resource usage, addressing class imbalance, and ensuring model compatibility with real-world clinical workflows.
 This part explores these challenges and the solutions implemented in my work, including specific metrics, code snippets, and insights.

 ### Challenges in Deploying AI Models for Clinical Use